kevinburke/telapi-python/docs/usage/phone-numbers.rst

 .. code-block:: python

-    from twilio.rest import TwilioRestClient
+    from telapi.rest import TelapiRestClient

     phone_sid = "PNXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"

-    client = TwilioRestClient()
+    client = TelapiRestClient()
     number = client.phone_numbers.update(phone_sid, application="AP123")

 See :doc:`/usage/applications` for instructions on updating and maintaining Applications.

 Validate Caller Id
 -----------------------
-Twilio Adding a new phone number to your validated numbers is quick and easy
+Telapi Adding a new phone number to your validated numbers is quick and easy

 .. code-block:: python

-    from twilio.rest import TwilioRestClient
+    from telapi.rest import TelapiRestClient

-    client = TwilioRestClient()
+    client = TelapiRestClient()
     response = client.caller_ids.validate("+9876543212")
     print response["validation_code"]

-Twilio will call the provided number and wait for the  validation code to be entered.
+Telapi will call the provided number and wait for the  validation code to be entered.